abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 \end{aligned}
 $$

-Furthermore, in STLC we cannot define a *functions* that work for polymorphic $Maybe$ (regardless of the type they are holding), so we have to redefine not only the types, but all functions that use them.
+Furthermore, in STLC we cannot define *functions* that work for polymorphic $Maybe$ (regardless of the type they are holding), so we have to redefine not only the types, but all functions that use them.

 To combat this problem, and to ascend ourselves from *Simply-typed* to *Polymorphic* Lambda Calculus (AKA System F), we define type-level arrows.